flochaz/federated-appsync-api-demo/README.md

 # Details

 This repo shows we how you can mix subgraphs served by an Apollo Server and an AWS AppSync (https://aws.amazon.com/appsync/) managed one.

+Check the [official blog post](https://aws.amazon.com/blogs/mobile/federation-appsync-subgraph/) for more details.

 The global graph looks like this: